UTAH FAFSA HELP

 - Draft: Your section of the FAFSA form is incomplete.

-- In Progress: You provided your consent, approval, and signature to your section of the FAFSA form, but the FAFSA form has not yet been submitted.
+- In Progress: You (the student) provided your consent, approval, and signature to your section of the FAFSA form, but the FAFSA form has not yet been submitted because a required contributor (parent or spouse) is still working on the FAFSA or have yet to sign and submit their portion of the form.

-- Submitted or In Review: The FAFSA form was submitted but not processed yet.
+- Submitted or In Review: The FAFSA form was signed by the student and the parent(s)/spouse have successfully signed and submitted, but it has not been processed by FSA yet.

-- Action Required: The form is missing your consent and approval or signature.
+- Action Required: The form is missing your consent and approval or signature or the FAFSA form was processed, but needs a correction.
 This can also mean the FAFSA form was processed, but needs a correction.

-- Closed: Your FAFSA form was never submitted and can no longer be submitted because the deadline passed.
+- Closed: Your FAFSA form was not submitted within 45 days and can no longer be submitted.
+To submit the FAFSA, you’ll need to start a new application.

 What and where is my FAFSA Submission Summary (formerly known as SAR)?

-- For additional Frequently Asked Questions, visit studentaid.gov/apply-for-aid/fafsa/filling-out/help
+- For additional Frequently Asked Questions, visit the Student Aid Help page.